AnikChatterjee/android-ios-assignment-flam/README.md

 ---

-## 📱 About This Assignment
+## About This Assignment

-This repository contains my completed solutions for the FLAM assignment, where we were asked to choose and implement two challenges each from **Android** and **iOS** categories.
+This repository contains my completed solutions for the FLAM assignment, where we were asked to choose and implement two challenges each from the **Android** and **iOS** categories.

 I have selected: